opensvc/docs.opensvc.com/source/agent.daemon.heartbeats.rst

 Unicast
 =======

-This driver sends and receive using TCP unicast packets.
+This driver sends and receives using TCP unicast packets.

 ::